-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 The arrangement or compromise is flexible:

-- It may affect all creditors and members of the debtor or some of them; and
+- It may affect all or some creditors and members of the debtor; and

-- It may cover all or part of the assets, income, liabilities and obligations of the debtor.
+- It may cover all or some of the assets, income, liabilities and obligations of the debtor.

-The arrangement or compromise may also include a reorganisation of the debtor or a merger of the debtor with another company.
+- a merger of the debtor with another company.

 The process generally involves: